lkalajzic/shodo-course/sales_page_copy.md

 ## Section 7: What You'll Learn (Course Modules)

-Master Tanaka breaks down his 40-year practice into 5 clear modules:
+Master Kaoru breaks down her 40-year practice into 5 clear modules:

 **Module 1: The Fundamentals of Presence**
 - Setting up your space (you don't need much)